alessandrostranieri/nn_semantic_segmentation/index.md

 that if the image shows two cars, the pixel of the part of images will identify them as CAR 1 and CAR 2.
 If the algorithm worked well of course. :)

 ## How is it used?

+Semantic Segmentation can be considered as a step towards automatized scene understanding.
+In image classification problems, the objective is to assign a label to an image, which state what is the pictured object.
+Such system could, for example, return the bounding box of the object in the picture.
+In segmentation we move a little further, in the sense that we want to indicate at pixel level what is the object.

+This consideration can help understand the importance of this problem.
+Semantic segmentation can be used for autonomous driving, and also more important application like landscape understanding and medical image analysis.

 ## Objective of the project